Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 - Lynn Whitfield was the only person Oprah wanted to be the First Lady.
 The two women had worked together before on the miniseries Women of Brewster Place and Oprah liked Lynn's style.

-- Whitfield's real name on the show is Daisy Mae "First Lady Mae" Greenleaf née McCready.
+- Whitfield's character name on the show is Daisy Mae "First Lady Mae" Greenleaf née McCready.
 Oprah plays her sister, Marvis.

 - The dinner scene was 13 pages long in the script.
 It was the first scene that was shot and none of the actors had worked together before.
-The cast members were getting to know each other at the same time viewers were getting to know the cast.
+The cast members were getting to know each other at the same time viewers were getting to know them in Season 1.

-- The children in the family have biblical terms: Grace, Faith, and Charity.
-James, Jacob, and Noah are biblical names as well as Charity's baby whose name is Nathan.
-Other biblical names are Thomas, David, Aaron and Isaiah.
+- The Greenleaf children have biblical terms: Grace, Jacob, Charity, and Faith who died.
+James and Noah are biblical names as well as Charity's baby whose name is Nathan.
+Other biblical names are Thomas, David, Aaron, and Isaiah.

-- Meryl Dandridge, who plays Grace "Gigi" Greenleaf, is biracial.
+- Merle Dandridge, who plays Grace "Gigi" Greenleaf, is biracial.
 She was born in Okinawa, Japan.
-Her mother was a local Okinawan of Korean descent, and her father was an African American serviceman from Memphis that just happens to be the setting for the series.
+Her mother was a local Okinawan of Korean descent, and her father was an African-American serviceman from Memphis that just happens to be the setting for the series.

-- Desiree Ross, who plays Sofia, is actually 19 years old even though she played the part of a minor in a previous season when her father came to get custody of her.
+- Desiree Ross, who plays Sophia, was actually 19 years old when the show first started.
+She played the part of a minor in a previous season when her father came to get custody of her.
 Remember, she was still in high school.

 - Fans are wondering what happened to Noah and Isabel who were scheduled to get married.
 We have not seen or heard from them since Season 1 after Isabel discovered Noah was still in love with Grace.
 Isabel said she would give Noah another chance.
-Then they disappeared from the show.
+Then they disappeared from the show and got married.
+Noah returns in Season 4 with a secret about him and Grace.

 - Deborah Joy Imani Winans who plays Charity Greenleaf is a worship leader and gospel singer on the show.
-She is a member of the Winans musical family.
+In real life is a member of the Winans musical family.
 Deborah is the niece of CeCe Winans.
 Interestingly, she played the part of her aunt, CeCe, in the 2015 movie Whitney.

 - Did you know that singer LeToya Luckett who plays Rochelle Cross was one of the original members of Destiny's Child with Beyonce?
-She has a hidden agenda for establishing a relationship with Bishop Greenleaf.
+She and her brother Pastor Basie Skanks had a hidden agenda for establishing a relationship with Bishop Greenleaf.

 - Your eyes were not deceiving you if you thought you saw actor Tye White on NBC’s Chicago Fire.
-White plays Kevin Satterlee who divorced Charity for a man on Greenleaf.
-He plays Tyler, Stella's former boyfriend in the seventh season of the Dick Wolf series.
+White plays Kevin Satterlee, who divorced Charity for a man on Greenleaf.
+He played Tyler, Stella's former boyfriend in the seventh season of the Dick Wolf series.

 - Celebrities who have appeared as themselves on the show include singers Kirk Franklin and Patti LaBelle, relationship expert Iyanla Vanzant and actor Beau Bridges.